Horrie Seden

-Horrie Seden (born 6 April 1946) is an Australian former professional darts player who played members in the British Darts Organisation (BDO) in the 1980s.
+Horrie Seden (born 6 April 1946) is an Australian former professional darts player who played in British Darts Organisation (BDO) events in the 1980s.

 Career

-Born in Darwin, Northern Territory, Seden won the 1984 Australian Grand Masters and played in the 1984 Winmau World Masters, losing in the first round to Ceri Morgan.
+Born in Cairns, Queensland, Seden won the 1984 Australian Grand Masters and played in the 1984 Winmau World Masters, losing in the first round to Ceri Morgan.

 Seden then played in the 1988 BDO World Darts Championship but lost in the first round 3–2 in sets to Bob Sinnaeve.

 Seden quit the BDO in 1988.